pasb94/excursion/README.txt

 General Info
 A project for building a simple website for fictional website that advertises a mobile app which helps users record and share their experiences.

-Intended for practise of using HTML, CSS, Git and GitHub, Command Line.
+Intended for practice of using HTML, CSS, Git and GitHub, Command Line.

 This project is part of Codecademy full-stack course.